-- Know which knob, controls which burner.
+- 1. Know which knob, controls which burner.
 Always be sure all burners are turned off when the stove is not in use. - 2.
-Depress knob and turn fully counterclockwise to "LITE" position. - a.
+Depress knob and turn fully counterclockwise to "LITE" position.
+Turn igniter clockwise to produce spark for ignition. - a.
 Verify sufficient propane supply before attempting to light the burner.
 Air in the propane line will significantly delay burner ignition.
 The burner may light unexpectedly as the air in the line clears and is replaced by propane.
 This unexpected ignition could burn you.
-Air in the propane lines may occur after the vehicle propane bottle and/or tank is refilled, during and after servicing other appliances on the same propane line, etc. - b.
+Air in the propane lines may occur after the vehicle propane bottle and/or tank is refilled, during and after servicing other appliances on the same propane line, etc.

+b.
 Do not attempt to light more than one burner at a time.